ccarrero-sf/end_2_end_ml_with_observability/README.md

 ## Setup

-For the initial setup you have two options.
+For the initial setup you have three options.
 Run the first notebook that generate the dataset or just create one staging area that is pointing to one S3 location where data is already created.

 OPTION 1: Generate data yourself: